arod1207/TaskApp/client/README.md

 # The Task App

-## A simple task app created with react
+## A fullstack task app created with React JS with MongoDB Atlas providing the database.

 ### The goal of this project was to practice using React hooks, in particular the Context API to manage state.
-In the future I would like to make this a Full Stack Application.
-Turning this into a start page for myself that displays usefull information such as the weather, sports scores, etc by incorporating some APIs is the end goal.
-Currently it runs off a mock json RESTful server.
+I would like to turn this into a start page for myself that displays usefull information such as the weather, sports scores, etc by incorporating some APIs.

-## If you would like to use the application, clone and npm install
+## Check it out at https://arcane-sierra-59256.herokuapp.com/